-ASR Nederland N.V. ('a.s.r.'), a public limited liability company1 incorporated under Dutch Law, is a Dutch insurance company that was established more than 300 years ago. a.s.r. is one of the largest insurers in the Netherlands. a.s.r. is listed on Euronext Amsterdam.
+ASR Nederland N.V. ('a.s.r.'), a public limited liability company1 incorporated under Dutch Law, is a Dutch insurance company that was established more than 300 years ago. a.s.r. is one of the largest insurers in the Netherlands. a.s.r. is listed on Euronext Amsterdam and the AEX Index.
 For more information on a.s.r. see https://asrnederland.nl/.

-a.s.r. offers a wide range of financial products through their main label 'a.s.r. verzekeringen' and affiliate brands such as 'Ardanta', 'Europeesche Verzekeringen' and 'Ditzo'.
+a.s.r. offers a wide range of financial products through their main label 'a.s.r. verzekeringen' and affiliate brands such as 'Aegon', 'Loyalis' and 'Knab'.
 Together they provide property & casualty, life and income insurance, group and individual pensions, health insurance, travel and leisure and funeral insurance to retail customers and corporate clients.
-Besides insurance products, a.s.r. offers a wide range of investment products a.s.r.'s strong brands
+Besides insurance products, a.s.r. offers a wide range of investment products.

+a.s.r.'s strong brands